gdonald/ORM-ActiveRecord/README.md

-# active-record-p6
-Something like an ActiveRecord
+# ActiveRecord
+Trying to create something like a Perl 6 ActiveRecord.

+Feel free to send pull requests :)